eristoddle/FOF/README.md

 ##Issues

-- Can't figure out how to set Apache's document root so I can just browse to http://192.168.56.101, so have to use a virtual host for now.
+- Can't figure out how to set Apache's document root so I can just browse to http://192.168.56.101, so have to use a virtual host and edit host's host file for now.
 - Phpmyadmin address off after manual edit - scratching this for now because it breaks the provisioning.
 Added adminer.php in public folder as a replacement temporarily.
 - Phalcon dev tools installed but not available in path, known issue with dev tools

 ##Notes

-- Phalcon takes quite a while to install depending on the host box, I guess, but it will get done.
+- Phalcon takes quite a while to install depending on the host box, I guess, but it will finish.